presquepartout/SayerPythonProject/README.md

-# SayerPythonProject
+# Sayer Python Project
-place for people named Sayer and not named Sayer to learn python
+A series of tutorials for learning to program in Python on Mac OSX.